protocol/research-website/content/posts/202003-sourcecred-intro/index.md

 Let's now describe this process in the concrete steps.

 #### The seed node
 First we add our flow from every node to replenish the groundwater.
-We create a "seed node" to which all nodes transfer cred at rate α.
-Note that, other than α, the contribution graph only has weights at this point.
+We create a "seed node" to which all nodes transfer cred at rate $\\alpha$.
+Note that, other than $\\alpha$, the contribution graph only has weights at this point.
 At the end of the next step, we'll convert all the weights to probabilities as well.
 Because the groundwater supplies the springs, we create edges from the seed node to the various nodes in the contribution graph, where the weight of the new edge is the weight of the node.

 #### Time epochs and fibration
 Then we add epoch nodes to facilitate our calculation of cred over time.